What You Need to Know

 Your income may qualify you for assistance programs like Medicaid or CHIP.

-What Are Resources for Indiana Students?
+What Are Resources for Indiana Student Health Insurance Options?

 Purdue University offers an easy-to-follow guide on how medical insurance works, whether or not you’re a student there.3

-To see whether you qualify for HIP, the state Family and Social Services Administration offers an eligibility and contribution calculator
+To see whether you qualify for HIP, the state Family and Social Services Administration offers an eligibility and contribution calculator.

 The federal Health Insurance Marketplace site offers tips and information on health insurance to college students.4